 - Uninsured Motorist insurance (UMI)

 - Uninsured Motorist Property Damage insurance (UMPD)

-Keep in mind, UIM, UMI, and UMPD coverage is not required in all states, like basic minimum liability coverage.
+Keep in mind, UIM, UMI, and UMPD coverage plans are not required in all states.
+The same is true of basic minimum liability coverage.
 Be sure to check the insurance laws in your state to learn more.

 UIM Coverage Defined

-Underinsured motorist coverage (UIM) becomes an important tool when you have a car accident and it is the other driver’s fault.
-Here, the at-fault driver does have car insurance, but their policy limits aren’t enough to pay out for all of your expenses.
-You can attempt to sue this driver for the balance in a personal injury lawsuit, but if the at-fault driver doesn’t have assets from which to draw your damages award, assuming you win the lawsuit, you won’t be able to collect.
+Underinsured motorist coverage (UIM) becomes an important tool when you have a car accident and it's the other driver's fault.
+Here, the at-fault driver does have car insurance, but their policy limits aren't enough to pay out for all of your expenses.
+You can attempt to sue this driver for the balance in a personal injury lawsuit.
+However, if the at-fault driver doesn't have assets from which to draw your damages award, assuming you win the lawsuit, you won't be able to collect.
 UIM coverage effectively helps prevent that shortfall by providing compensation to you for the difference up to your own policy limits.
-An important note: this only applies if your underinsured driver coverage is greater than the negligent driver’s policy limits.
+It's important to note that this only applies if your underinsured driver coverage is greater than the negligent driver's policy limits.